sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 # Real-Time Crypto Analysis and Prediction (Python)
-As someone diving into the crypto world with a genuine interest, this project is about exploring beyond the usual analyses, uncovering real-time insights and predicting trends that aren't readily available through standard tools.
+As someone diving into the crypto world with a genuine interest, this project is about exploring real-time insights and predicting trends that aren't readily available through standard tools.

 ## Objective
 i.
 To capture real-time crypto prices data, refresh every minute.